-Bill Herrion, one of the most successful coaches in America East men’s basketball history, is in his 10th season at the University of New Hampshire in 2015-16.
+Bill Herrion, one of the most successful coaches in America East men’s basketball history, is in his 11th season at the University of New Hampshire in 2015-16.
 Herrion was named the 20th men’s basketball head coach in UNH history on May 26, 2005.

-Herrion’s first seven years have yielded numerous achievements such as being fourth all-time on UNH’s wins list (83), second all-time in wins during a coach’s first five years at UNH, and only the second coach in program history to reach 50 wins in less than five full seasons.
-It is the previous four seasons, however, that Herrion hopes to build upon after becoming the first head coach in program history to reach three conference semifinals and just the second to make back-to-back semifinal appearances.
+Herrion’s has yielded numerous achievements such as being third all-time on UNH’s wins list (117), second all-time in wins during a coach’s first five years at UNH, and only the second coach in program history to reach 50 wins in less than five full seasons.

 In 2012-13, Herrion led the Wildcats to a 13-16 overall record, reaching double-digit wins for the fourth straight season.
 New Hampshire, propelled by a four-game winning streak late in conference play, secured the fifth seed in the America East tournament, but fell to No. 4 Albany in the second round.
 Once again, the Wildcats were one of the strongest defensive teams in the country and finished the year ranked 13th nationally in 3-point defense, limiting opponents to 29.7 percent from beyond the arc.